 A Thaat is a parent scale.
 Raags are derived from the Thaats.
 Thaat system categorizes the Raags by defining the positions (sharp or flat)of notes.
 A Thaat cannot be sung or played.
 A Thaat is just a theoretical ‘Sumpooran’ (Heptatonic) scale.

 A musicologist Lochan Kavi developed the first Thaat system in the 15th century.
-In his book ‘Raag-Trungini’, 019_krishnahe writes that at that time there were nearly 16000 Raags mentioned in the old books, stories, and myths, that Lord Krishna’s ‘Gopees’ (he had 365 Gopees) sang for him.
+In his book ‘Raag-Trungini’, he writes that at that time there were nearly 16000 Raags mentioned in the old books, stories, and myths, that Lord Krishna’s ‘Gopees’ (he had 365 Gopees) sang for him.
 Lochan Kavi found that out of all those mentioned, only 36 Raags had distinct scales.
 Thus he categorized all known Raags to 12 ‘Males’, the Sanskrit word for Thaat.

 Then a Southern musicologist Pundit Venkatmukhi, used a mathematical formula to create 72 Thaats.
 He divided the Octave into two tetra-chords and applied the following rules:

-1. Every Thaat must use ‘Sa’ (the keynote or the first note)
+- Every Thaat must use ‘Sa’ (the keynote or the first note)

 2. Every Thaat must have 7 notes.